 This section describes the existing environment of the area affected by the project alternatives as well as the environmental consequences for each project alternative.
 The following environmental issue areas are described: Land Resources, Water Resources, Air Quality, Biological Resources, Cultural and Paleontological Resources, Socioeconomic Conditions and Environmental Justice, Transportation and Circulation, Land Use, Public Services and Utilities, Noise, Hazardous Materials and Hazards, and Visual Resources.
-Additional details on the regulatory setting summarized below are included within Appendix E. Cumulative and indirect and growth-inducing effects are identified in Sections 3.14 and 3.15, respectively.
+Additional details on the regulatory setting summarized below are included within Appendix E. Although the Tribe and the federal government would exercise civil regulatory jurisdiction over the Project Site if it is taken into trust, State and local regulations are included in the regulatory setting of each issue area and in the Expanded Regulatory Setting (Appendix E) in order to provide background and context for the analysis.
+Cumulative and indirect and growth-inducing effects are identified in Sections 3.14 and 3.15, respectively.
 Measures to mitigate for adverse impacts identified in this section are presented in Section 4.
-Note that, consistent with 40 CFR § 1508.8, the term "effects" is used synonymously with the term "impacts."
+Note that, consistent with 40 CFR § 1508.1(i), the term "effects" is used synonymously with the term "impacts."